Graph rewriting with polarized cloning: Graphs and polarized graphs

-A morphism of graphs is a monomorphism if and only if both underlying functions (on nodes and on edges) are injections.
-So, up to isomorphism, every monomorphism of graphs can be seen as an inclusion.
+It is easy to check that a morphism of graphs is a matching if and only if it is \emph{injective}, in the sense that both underlying functions (on nodes and on edges) are injections.
+So, up to isomorphism, every matching of graphs is an inclusion.
+For simplicity of notations, we now assume that all matchings of graphs are inclusions.